 Diagnostic Foot Ultrasound

-At the Sussex Foot Centre, we have invested in a Diagnostic Ultrasound Machine, so we can offer the very best in podiatry care.
-We are one of only a few podiatrists in Sussex offering this service.
-We believe diagnostic ultrasound is essential in getting people the treatment they need quickly.
+At the Sussex Foot Centre, we have recently invested in an Ultrasound Machine so that we can continue to offer the very best and most innovative services in Podiatric care for our patients.
+We are one of only a few podiatrists in Sussex to provide this service.
+We believe that diagnostic ultrasound is essential for ensuring patients receive effective treatment as quickly as possible.

 Ultrasound Guided Injection to Foot